 One of the mysteries of the English language finally explained.

-A colourless crystalline compound occurring naturally in seawater and halite; common salt.
+A colorless crystalline compound occurring naturally in seawater and halite; common salt.

 - ‘Soils of extreme habitats are often alkaline, or loaded with large amounts of sodium chloride, or deficient in the major nutrients.’